TorchAuth/vite-plugin-wrangler-spa/README.md

 - Write React code the same as any other Vite project, with LiveReload
 - Cloudflare function code can be written within the configurable `functions` directory
   - This is served in parallel via `miniflare` along with the React SPA code
+  - [Hono](https://hono.dev/top) is the preferred router, but any Cloudflare compatible router could also be used
 - Make requests from the React project to the `miniflare` endpoints
 - Full access to Cloudflare local services via `wrangler` configuration
   - D1